top of page

 Enhanced Flexibility

-Agile project management allows for amendments and improvements in animation projects, based on feedback and creative changes.
+Agile project management in animation projects allows for amendments and improvements, based on feedback and creative changes.
 With the competitive nature of modern markets and the sheer nature of the arts, the animation industry is a dynamic one.
-Studios must stay on their toes to ensure that their projects stay relevant and with Agile, projects are likely to have more space to accommodate this.

 Improved Collaboration